Semiparametric proximal causal inference: Data analysis

 In order to address a general concern that patients either self-selected or were selected by their physician to take the treatment based on information not recorded in the data set; we performed an analysis using the proximal framework and methods developed in this paper.
 Ten variables measuring the patients' overall physiological status were measured from a blood test during the initial 24 hours in the intensive care unit.
 These variables might be subject to substantial measurement error and as a single snapshot of the underlying physiological state over time may be viewed as potential confounding proxies.
 Among those ten physiological status measures, pafi1, paco21, ph1, and hema1 are strongly correlated with both the treatment and the outcome.
 As in \cite{tchetgen2020}, we allocated $Z$ = (pafi1, paco21) and $W$ = (ph1, hema1), and collected the remaining 67 variables in $X$. \yifan{The tests for pairwise partial correlations \citep{kim2015ppcor} between $Z$ and $W$ given $X$ and $A$ are all significant at the 0.05 level.} We specified the outcome counfounding bridge function according to Equation~\eqref{eq1}, and specified the model given by Equation~\eqref{eq2} for the treatment confounding bridge function, including interaction terms $Z$-$A$ and $X$-$A$ to improve goodness of fit.

 Table~\ref{real} presents point estimates and corresponding 95\% confidence intervals for the average treatment effect.
 The proximal doubly robust estimator, proximal IPW estimator, and proximal outcome regression estimator are much larger than the standard doubly robust estimator.
 Concordance between the three proximal estimators offers confidence in modeling assumptions, indicating that RHC may have a more harmful effect on 30 day-survival among critically ill patients admitted into an intensive care unit than previously reported.
-In closing, our proximal estimates are well aligned with results obtained in \cite{tchetgen2020} and suggest that previous estimates which rely on exchangeability with respect to measured covariates may still be subject to a small to moderate amount of residual confounding bias.

-We note that selection of valid treatment and outcome proxies must be based on reliable subject matter knowledge because Assumptions~\ref{asm:condindy}, \ref{asm:condindw}, and completeness conditions must be met.
-In the Appendix~\ref{sec:addi}, we perform a sensitivity analysis in which a variable is removed from $Z$ (afi1 or paco21) or $W$ (ph1 or hema1).
+\yf{We highlight that the proximal causal inference framework is an alternative to traditional methods: instead of requiring no unmeasured confounding, we require validity of the treatment- and outcome-inducing confounding proxies.
+If the choice of $Z$ and $W$ does not meet Assumptions~\ref{asm:condindy} or \ref{asm:condindw}, the proximal causal estimators can be biased.
+This is a potential limitation of the proximal causal inference framework.
+Therefore, the selection of valid treatment and outcome proxies should be based on reliable subject matter knowledge because Assumptions~\ref{asm:condindy}, \ref{asm:condindw}, and completeness conditions must be met.} In the Appendix~\ref{sec:addi}, we perform a sensitivity analysis in which a variable is removed from $Z$ (pafi1 or paco21) or $W$ (ph1 or hema1).
 The results suggest that the proxies may not be equally relevant to the potential source of unmeasured confounding, although the totality of evidence is well aligned with the results given in Table~\ref{real}.